itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 80. Commitment

-Once we've made a public statement we make consistnent decisions to support it.
+Once we've made a public statement we make consistent decisions to support it.

 ---